-Now, this doesn’t mean I plan to Grinch it up – on the contrary – both girls have an Amazon wish list chock-full of the things they want, but as far as gift-giving goes this year, I have two basic rules:
+Now, this doesn’t mean I plan to Grinch it up – both girls have an Amazon wish list chock-full of the things they want, but as far as gift-giving goes this year, I have two basic rules:

 - Give more things my kids can play with together

 Homemade gifts?
 That sounds daunting!
 And expensive?

 Anyone can make this Christmas Cookie Play Dough Kit easily and inexpensively.